johnslai/august/homework/README.md

 Requirements
 ------------
 - minimize stack -> use loops instead of recursion
-- no malloc/free -> use stack allocation and my own object pool
+- no malloc/free -> use static allocation(from stack) and my own object pool
-- only include stdef.h and stdio.h
+- only include stdef.h and stdio.h, but assert.h is included for testing only.

-main.c is contains some unit test cases to exercise the library. assert.h is included for testing only.
+main.c contains unit test cases to exercise the library.

 Compile and Run
 ---------------